Multiple positive solutions to a perturbed Gelfand problem involving mixed local-nonlocal operators and singular

 \item[(b)] if, additionally, $f$ satisfies $(f4)$-$(f5)$, then there exist $0<\la_* < \la^*$ such that for every $\la\in (\la_* , \la^*)$, the problem \eqref{P_lambda} admits two positive solutions. \end{enumerate} \end{theorem}

-This result can be further improved for two special cases: the non-singular scenario (i.e., $\ba=0 \text{ and } p>1 $) and the linear singular case (i.e., $p=2 \text{ and } 0<\ba <1 $).
-In these cases, we establish the existence of a third solution that is distinct from the two solutions obtained in Theorem \ref{theorem_1}.
+This result can be further improved for two special cases: the non-singular scenario (i.e., $\ba=0$ and $p>1$) and the linear singular case (i.e., $p=2$ and $0<\ba <1$).
+In both settings, we establish the existence of a third solution that is distinct from the two obtained in Theorem \ref{theorem_1}.
 This indicates that the bifurcation diagram possesses at least two turning points, giving rise to an $S$-like structure.
 In case of an exact $S$-shaped bifurcation curve, the two critical values associated with the turning points correspond to the ignition limit and the extinction limit, respectively.
 The upper branch of the curve is commonly referred to as the explosion branch, while the lower branch is called the quenching branch.
 For details, we refer to \cite{kapila1979}.

-\begin{theorem} Suppose $p>1, \, \ba=0$ and $f$ satisfies $(f1)$-$(f5)$.
+\begin{theorem} Suppose $p>1$, $\ba=0$ and $f$ satisfies $(f1)$-$(f5)$.
 Then for every $\la\in (\la_* , \la^*)$, the problem \eqref{P_lambda} admits three positive solutions. \end{theorem}

 As noted earlier, the Hopf-type Strong Comparison Principle serves as a key ingredient in obtaining the third solution in both singular and non-singular cases.
 Unlike the non-singular case, however, one must first establish this principle for singular problems in the linear setting before proceeding to prove the existence of a third solution for \eqref{P_lambda}.